Words by Charlotte Kent

 3. This sculpture is a commentary on the potential negative consequences of nuclear weapons and acknowledges the lack of accountability for their worldwide production, stockpiling, and use.

 Reben makes physical objects based on the initial texts, but the whole work is the object with the neural network name, the critical texts, etc. The passages often include quotes from other fake critics but also reference and comparison to known works of art.
 The writing style is a little clunky (for those of us who like to play with words), but that is a minor criticism given the leaps technology is making.
-This work has already been discussed by Forbes amidst the furore around GPT.
+Forbes has already discussed this work amidst the furore around GPT.
 Matthew Sparks asked in The Guardian back in 2014 if a machine would replace art historians, but of course, that (as with anything automation related) depends on the criteria.

 He has always been building things but was in school for engineering when he got involved in helping artists at Eyebeam.
 One of these first projects was conceived by Alicia Eggert, who needed technical assistance to realize it.
 Pulse Machine is a countdown clock of the average lifespan of those born in Nashville, Tennessee, on 2 June 2012.
-It is accompanied by an ominous kick drum.
+An ominous kick drum accompanies it.
 The work dies once it reaches zero.
 Is the work his, hers, or both?
 Does it matter outside of Vasari-like biographical art history or for intellectual property reasons?

 I only recently discovered Reben’s work when one of his CIAo (Code In Art Out) pieces was included in the current show The Game of Life, at Kate Vass Galerie curated by Jason Bailey (works on view through October 30.
 CIAo produces art objects derived from code.
 The final work includes the QR code that contains the script and the script written out.
 He’d previously produced Code on Canvas, which was a series of diptychs with one canvas showing the visual outcome of the code on the other canvas.